cosmosandyou/carepulse-ai/PROJECT_REPORT.md

 ## 10. Recommended next steps

 1. Put the Python model behind a FastAPI service with authenticated, read-only analytics endpoints.
-2. Replace fixed Next.js dashboard values with API-driven aggregated synthetic data.
+2. Replace the current internal synthetic API response with API-driven aggregates from an approved data store.
 3. Add PostgreSQL for approved, de-identified operational aggregates.
 4. Add roles such as analyst, manager, and administrator.
 5. Add forecast back-testing, calibration, data-quality checks, and monitoring.